Gordon Johncock: Career

-Johncock won the USAC national championship in 1976, snatching the title from Johnny Rutherford in the final race of the season at Phoenix International Raceway.
-In 1976 and 1978 he finished third at Indianapolis, and in 1977 he was leading A. J. Foyt when the car's crankshaft broke with sixteen laps to go.
+Johncock won the USAC national championship in 1976, snatching the title from Johnny Rutherford, in the final race of the season, at Phoenix International Raceway.
+In 1976 and 1978 he finished third in the Indianapolis 500, and in 1977 he was leading A. J. Foyt when the car's crankshaft broke with sixteen laps to go.
 In 1979, he won the inaugural race contested under CART sanction, the Arizona Republic / Jimmy Bryan 150 at Phoenix.

 Johncock's winning car from the 1982 Indianapolis 500.

-Johncock took a second Indianapolis 500 victory in 1982 by a car length over Rick Mears.
-After falling behind on the final sequence of pit stops, Mears was rapidly closing on Johncock in the final laps, and on the 197th and 198th laps came from 3 seconds back to within car lengths.
-Johncock's tires were deteriorating by the lap, and with each turn, the car understeered more severely.
-Mears caught Johncock at the start of the final lap and tried to pass him for the win, but Johncock made a decisive defense of first place in Turn One and held on to win by 0.16 seconds.
-At the time it was the closest finish in history and remains the fourth-closest behind the 1992, 2014, and 2006 races.
-Mears would later joke about watching the race over and over "to see if this time I get around Gordy".
-Johncock, during a live interview on ABC years later, offered that if the dramatic duel had occurred two or three years later—when Mears had additional experience—the Californian would probably have pulled off the winning pass.
+Johncock took his second Indianapolis 500 victory in 1982 by a car length over Rick Mears.
+After falling behind on the final sequence of pit stops, Mears was rapidly closing in on Johncock in the final laps, and on the 197th and 198th laps, came from 3 seconds back to be within a car length.
+Johncock's tires were rapidly deteriorating, and with each turn, the car understeered severely.

+Mears caught Johncock at the start of the final lap and tried to pass him for the win, but Johncock made a decisive defense of his position in Turn One and held on to win the race by 0.16 seconds.
+At the time, it was the closest finish in Indianapolis 500 history and remains the fourth-closest behind the 1992, 2014, and 2006 races.
+Mears would later joke about watching the race over and over "to see if this time I get around Gordy."
+Johncock, years later during a live interview on ABC, offered that if the dramatic duel had occurred two or three years later—when Mears had additional experience—the Californian would probably have pulled off the winning pass.

 Johncock leads Rick Mears in the closing stages of the 1982 Indianapolis 500.

 Johncock took another three Indycar races, including the 1982 Michigan 500 to complete two legs of what was then known as the Triple Crown (Indianapolis, Michigan, and Pocono) before retiring from full-time racing in 1985.
-He returned for occasional appearances in 1987, 1988, 1989, 1991 and retired for good after the 1992 Indianapolis 500.
+He returned for occasional appearances in 1987, 1988, 1989, 1991, and finally retired for good after the 1992 Indianapolis 500.

 Johncock's last Indycar win was in the opening round of the 1983 CART PPG Indy Car World Series at the Atlanta Motor Speedway driving a Cosworth powered Patrick Wildcat.
-Johncock, who started 3rd on the grid, won the 200 mile, 132 lap race at an average of 146.133 mph from the Penske-Cosworth of Al Unser and John Paul Jr. in a 1982 model Penske-Cosworth.
+Johncock, who started third on the grid, won the 200 mile, 132 lap race running an average of 146.133 mph from the Penske-Cosworth of Al Unser and John Paul Jr. in a 1982 model Penske-Cosworth.